Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Click this button to save any changes made.

 - *Language used for default value*
-    Click the drop-down list and select the language that should be used if the default language is selected in Salesforce.
+    Click the drop-down list and select the language that should be used if the default language is selected in Salesforce Commerce Cloud.
 All available languages are displayed in the list.

 ### Skip as variation attributes

-*Omni-Channel > Settings > Tab CONNECTIONS > Select Salesforce connection > Tab Settings > Menu entry Skip as variation attributes*
+*Omni-Channel > Settings > Tab CONNECTIONS > Select Salesforce Commerce Cloud connection > Tab Settings > Menu entry Skip as variation attributes*

 ![Skip as variation attributes](../../Assets/Screenshots/Channels/Settings/Connections/CommerceCloud/EditConnectionSettings_SkipVariationAttributes.png "[Skip as variation attributes]")